rescbr/chameleon/CleanCut/doc-azi/README.txt

 About the CleanCut:

-  This is a "clean" cut of the Chazi project.
-Check the README.txt there for more info.
+  This is a "clean" cut of the Chazi project, it's not meant to be used!
-  CHANGES.txt will still be updated as needed.
+  If you want to test something, head to Chazi folder.
+  Check the README.txt there for more info (doc-azi folder).

   Thanks.